silvio/docker-matrix/readme.md

   runs the synapse server, if the --user flag is not supplied.
 The files mounted under /data are `chown`ed to this ownership.
 Default is `MATRIX_UID=991` and `MATRIX_GID=991`.
 It can overriden via `-e MATRIX_UID=...` and `-e MATRIX_GID=...` at start time.
+* `LD_PRELOAD` This is set by default to use jemalloc as memory allocator, as that has been shown to greatly reduce the memory useage of synapse.
+To use the default malloc the environmental variable has to be emptied, by adding `-e LD_PRELOAD` when running the container.

 ## build specific arguments